How to Set SMART Financial Goals: Topical Map, Topic Clusters & Content Plan

 Covers sequencing withdrawals from different account types, Roth conversion considerations, and practical strategies to minimize taxes when reaching major SMART goals.

-Content Strategy for How to Set SMART Financial Goals
+Content strategy and topical authority plan for How to Set SMART Financial Goals

 The recommended SEO content strategy for How to Set SMART Financial Goals is the hub-and-spoke topical map model: one comprehensive pillar page on How to Set SMART Financial Goals, supported by 24 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Set SMART Financial Goals — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Set SMART Financial Goals.

 30